the fresh films reviews

 Review

-Murphy's Law is brutally and diligently exploited in this totally unpleasant movie about a group of young American/Chilean travellers who go partying in Santiago and then Valparaíso when the latter city is hit by an earthquake.
-Like so many awful horror movies before it, this film makes us ever so hopeful thanks to a truthful and patient build-up in which we get to know a handful of quite interesting characters who seem like real human beings.
-Unfortunately though, there is no limit to how much horror and ultimately evil our poor protagonists must withstand during the film's exploitive second half.
-And the effect is like it always is when films like these take too many liberties: We stop caring.
+Murphy's Law is brutally and diligently exploited in this totally unpleasant movie about a group of young American/Chilean travellers who go partying in Santiago and then Valparaíso, when the latter city is hit by an earthquake.
+Like so many awful horror movies before it, this film makes us ever so hopeful with its truthful and patient build-up, in which we get to know a handful of quite interesting characters who seem like real human beings.
+Unfortunately, there is no limit to how much horror and ultimately evil our poor protagonists must withstand during the film's exploitive second half.
+And the effect is like it always is when films like these take too many liberties: we stop caring.
 If you don't respect the viewer's intelligence and limits, you will fail in making a lasting impression other than that of annoyance, and this is particularly true for horror films that go too far without the necessary moral or logical basis.
-Whereas the depiction of the earthquake here makes you feel the protagonists' pain, the ensuing nonsense only makes you feel your own pain; ie. your regret in choosing to watch film.
+Whereas the depiction of the earthquake here makes you feel the protagonists' pain, the ensuing nonsense only makes you feel your own pain; i.e. your regret in choosing to watch the film.
 Eli Roth (of Hostel) co-wrote, co-produced and co-starred.

 Copyright © 22.12.2013 Fredrik Gunerius Fevang